bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     item = JSON.parse(item_text);
     Bokeh.embed.embed_item(item, "myplot");

-As a more complete example, a Flask server may be configured to serve Bokeh JSON items from a */plot* endpoint:
+As a more complete example, it a Flask server may be configured to serve Bokeh JSON items from a */plot* endpoint:

 .. code-block:: python